in

 Pegboard Hole Spacing

 This space between one hole to the next is measured from the center of one hole to the other and not on the edge of each hole like what one might assume.
-This hole space is pretty standard for all pegboard sizes, from the size of the board itself to how big each hole in a pegboard is.
+This hole space is pretty standard for all sizes, no matter the size of the board itself.

 Pegboard Thickness